Unveiling New Phases of the Standard Model Higgs Potential: Ultraviolet zero-crossings of the curvature mass

-\textit{Ultraviolet zero-crossings of the curvature mass.---} To understand what triggers a $\bar \mu^2$ zero-crossing which leads to the emergence of new phases, we analyse the contributions in the flow of the curvature mass \eqref{eq:flowmu}.
+To understand what triggers a $\bar \mu^2$ zero-crossing which leads to the emergence of new phases, we analyse the contributions in the flow \eqref{eq:flowmu}.
 These can be separated in two: the proportional to the curvature mass and the independent.
 The former is driven by the canonical scaling and the anomalous dimension of the Higgs field.
 Importantly, these corrections drive the curvature mass asymptotically towards zero but do not induce a zero-crossing.
 For this, a negative contribution independent of $\bar \mu^2$ must be present in \eqref{eq:flowmu}.
-These in fact emerge in the 2-point function contributions from the $\bar\rho$-derivative of the effective potential shown in \eqref{eq:flowmu}.
-The leading terms in the Landau gauge read
+This, in fact, appears in the quadratic divergence of the Higgs two-point function flow which in \eqref{eq:flowmu} is shown as the $\bar\rho$-derivative of the effective potential flow.
+The leading contributions in the Landau gauge read

 Each term in \eqref{eq:contributionsflowmu} and its total are depicted in \Cref{Fig:contributionsflowmu}.
 The Yukawa-mediated diagram contributes positively to supporting the symmetric phase while the gauge contributions drive towards negative values to induce SSB.
 Given that the $\bar\mu^2$-dependent contributions already drive $\bar \mu^2$ close to zero, at $k_{\rm inst}\approx 10^{26}$\,GeV the potential becomes unstable as the total $\bar \mu^2$-independent contribution in \eqref{eq:contributionsflowmu} turns negative.
 We can determine the $\bar \mu^2$-zero crossing scale $k_{\rm cross}=\{k_{\rm inst}\,|\,k_{\rm SSB,\,2}\}$ analytically via the condition